TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >git clone https://github.com/TheOnceAndFutureSmalltalker/yolov3_time_covers.git

-Now switch to the `yolov3_time_covers` folder.
+You should now have a `yolov3_time_covers` subdirectory within the `darknet` directory.
+Switch to the `yolov3_time_covers` directory.

     >cd yolov3_time_covers

-Image prep and video operations will be handled in this directory.
+Image prep and video operations will be handled in the `yolov3_time_covers` directory.
 Training and other darknet commands will be executed from the `darknet` directory.

 In the `yolov3_time_covers` directory you will see some scripts, darknet training files, an `examples` subdirectory, and a `time_covers` subdirectory containing images of Time Magazine covers.
-These were acquired from http://time.com/vault/year/2018/.
+These Time Magazine covers were acquired from http://time.com/vault/year/2018/.
+These are the objects that will be inserted into background images and detected by our model.
 A sample of these are shown below.

 <br />
 <p align="center">